dart-lang/language/working/1426-extension-types/feature-specification-views.md

 ### Boxing

-This section describes the implicitly induced `box` getter of a view type.
+This section describes the `box` getter of a view type, which is implicitly induced when the clause `'box' 'as' <typeName>` is included.

 *It may be helpful to equip each view with a companion class whose instances have a single field holding an instance of the on-type.
 So it's a